 3) assigned by the network and only provided to the network if the user of the device has provided informed consent to provide the identifier to the network.

-The Private Identifier should be provided to the WLAN network as soon as possible after the STA joins or pre-association if PASN is utilized so the WLAN so the network may quickly correlate the identifier with the STA after the association.
+The Private Identifier should be provided directly or indirectly to the WLAN network as soon as possible after the STA joins or pre-association if PASN is utilized so the WLAN so the network may quickly correlate the identifier with the STA after the association.

-The method to do this correlation is outside the scope of 802.11
+The method to correlate the device with the Private Device Identifier at higher layers is outside the scope of 802.11.

+The network has the responsibility to communicate the type of ID(s) supported or required for the network or ESS.

-Note: The Private Identifier could be an e-mail address, a UUID, a randomly generated text string, a certificate, a hashed or generated value, or any other unique identifier used by the network for the period of the association.
-It may additionally be utilized across associaitons if so desired.
+Note: The Private Identifier could be an e-mail address, phone number, a UUID, a randomly generated text string, a certificate, a hashed or generated value, or any other unique identifier used by the network for the period of the association.
+It may additionally be utilized across associations if so desired.

 Informed Consent